nfdi4plants/Swate-templates/.github/CONTRIBUTING.md

 #### How to add a new Template

-* Use the Template(s) requested issue-template when adding new or updating existing templates
+* When adding new or updating existing templates, create an issue using the "Template(s) request" issue-template, add or update the templates and create a pull-request

 #### How to contribute to STRService